infoxchange/pallet/README.md

 Environment variables: `SYSLOG_SERVER`, `SYSLOG_HOST`, `SYSLOG_PROTO`: host,
 port and protocol (`tcp` or `udp`) to connect to a Syslog instance.

-The application SHOULD prefer logging events to the Syslog service rather than to the console.
+The application MAY send logging events to the Syslog service, but it SHOULD prefer logging events to the console (`STDOUT`/`STDERR` as appropriate)

 ### Storage